carehart/awesome-cf-compose/README.md

 # Awesome CF compose  [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of Docker Compose examples for use with CFML Docker images, whether the [CF images from Adobe](https://bintray.com/eaps/coldfusion), or the [Ortus CommandBox images](https://hub.docker.com/r/ortussolutions/commandbox/) for CF or Lucee, or the [native Lucee images](https://hub.docker.com/r/lucee/lucee).
+A curated list of Docker Compose examples for use with CFML Docker images, whether the CF images from Adobe, available from [Adobe's Dockerhub CF repo](https://hub.docker.com/u/adobecoldfusion) or [Adobe's Amazon ECR CF repo](https://gallery.ecr.aws/adobe/); or the [Ortus CommandBox images](https://hub.docker.com/r/ortussolutions/commandbox/) for CF or Lucee; or the [native Lucee images](https://hub.docker.com/r/lucee/lucee).

 This effort is based on the concept found in the more general-purpose https://github.com/docker/awesome-compose project, but has been created separately to focus on aspects of CFML-oriented containers and typical integration examples.